shamim1258/Shamim/Technology/Python/functions.md

 -  `lambda` keyword is used to create anonymous functions.
 -  Syntax
     - `lambda arguments : expression`.
--  Example
+-  Example - Here `myfun(3)` 3 is argument for function myfunc not lambda `mydoubler(10,20)` is arguments to lambda function.
 ^
     def myfunc(n):
       return lambda a,b : a * n * b
     mydoubler = myfunc(3)
     print(mydoubler(10,20))

 -  It can have any number of arguments but only one expression, which is evaluated and returned.
+-  If we directly call lambda it will return the lambda object not it's return value.
+   -  `print(lambda a : a + 1)`
+-  To get the return value call this with the arguments.
+   -  Calling directly
+      -  `print((lambda a : a + 1)(5))`
+   -  Calling via variable
+^
+    x = lambda a : a + 1
+    print(x(5))

+   -  Calling inside function is above Example point-3

+-  The power of lambda is better shown when you use them inside another function.

 ## Build-in Function
 - The Python interpreter supports many functions that are built-in: sixty-eight, as of Python 3.6.